junxit/us-congress-bills-114/metadata.md

 - 2015-03-02 — Placed on the Union Calendar, Calendar No. 23.
 - 2015-03-02 — Reported by the Committee on Science, Space, and Technology.
 H. Rept.
 114-34.
 - 2015-03-02 — Reported by the Committee on Science, Space, and Technology.
 H. Rept.
 114-34.
+- 2015-03-03 — Rules Committee Resolution H. Res.
+138 Reported to House.
+For each measure, resolution provides one hour of general debate; makes specified amendments in order; and allows a motion to recommit, with or without instructions.
+- 2015-03-17 — Rule H. Res.
+138 passed House.
+- 2015-03-18 — Amendment (A001) offered by Ms. Edwards. (consideration: CR H1742-1743, H1744-1745; text: CR H1742)
+- 2015-03-18 — Amendment (A002) offered by Mr. Kennedy. (consideration: CR H1743-1744, H1745-1746; text: CR H1743)
+- 2015-03-18 — Amendment failed in Committee of the Whole
+- 2015-03-18 — Amendment failed in Committee of the Whole
+- 2015-03-18 — Considered under the provisions of rule H. Res.
+138. (consideration: CR H1733-1748)
+- 2015-03-18 — DEBATE - Pursuant to the provisions of H. Res.
+138, the Committee of the Whole proceeded with 10 minutes of debate on the Edwards Part B amendment No. 1.
+- 2015-03-18 — DEBATE - Pursuant to the provisions of H. Res.
+138, the Committee of the Whole proceeded with 10 minutes of debate on the Kennedy Part B amendment No. 2.
+- 2015-03-18 — DEBATE - The House proceeded with 10 minutes of debate on the Takai motion to recommit with instructions.
+The instructions contained in the motion seek to require the bill to be reported back to the House with an amendment to add a new section at the end of the bill pertaining to protecting taxpayers from science promoted by polluting companies, pending a reservation of a point of order.
+Subsequently, the reservation was removed.
+- 2015-03-18 — For each measure, resolution provides one hour of general debate; makes specified amendments in order; and allows a motion to recommit, with or without instructions.
+- 2015-03-18 — GENERAL DEBATE - The Committee of the Whole proceeded with one hour of general debate on H.R.
+1030.
+- 2015-03-18 — House amendment not agreed to: On agreeing to the Edwards amendment (A001) Failed by recorded vote: 164 - 254 (Roll no. 122).
+- 2015-03-18 — House amendment not agreed to: On agreeing to the Kennedy amendment (A002) Failed by recorded vote: 184 - 231 (Roll no. 123).
+- 2015-03-18 — House amendment offered
+- 2015-03-18 — House amendment offered
+- 2015-03-18 — House amendment offered/reported by : Amendment (A001) offered by Ms. Edwards.(consideration: CR H1742-1743, H1744-1745; text: CR H1742)
+- 2015-03-18 — House amendment offered/reported by : Amendment (A002) offered by Mr. Kennedy.(consideration: CR H1743-1744, H1745-1746; text: CR H1743)
+- 2015-03-18 — House resolved itself into the Committee of the Whole House on the state of the Union pursuant to H. Res.
+138 and Rule XVIII.
+- 2015-03-18 — Motion to reconsider laid on the table Agreed to without objection.
+- 2015-03-18 — Mr. Takai moved to recommit with instructions to the Committee on Science, Space, and Technology. (consideration: CR H1746-1748; text: CR H1746)
+- 2015-03-18 — On agreeing to the Edwards amendment (A001) Failed by recorded vote: 164 - 254 (Roll no. 122).
+- 2015-03-18 — On agreeing to the Kennedy amendment (A002) Failed by recorded vote: 184 - 231 (Roll no. 123).
+- 2015-03-18 — On motion to recommit with instructions Failed by recorded vote: 181 - 239 (Roll no. 124).
+- 2015-03-18 — On passage Passed by recorded vote: 241 - 175 (Roll no. 125). (text: CR H1742)
+- 2015-03-18 — POSTPONED PROCEEDINGS - At the conclusion of debate on the Edwards amendment No. 1, the Chair put the question on adoption of the amendment and by voice vote, announced that the noes had prevailed.
+Ms. Edwards demanded a recorded vote and the Chair postponed further proceedings on the question of adoption of the amendment until a time to be announced.
+- 2015-03-18 — POSTPONED PROCEEDINGS - At the conclusion of debate on the Kennedy amendment No. 2, the Chair put the question on adoption of the amendment and by voice vote, announced that the noes had prevailed.
+Mr. Kennedy demanded a recorded vote and the Chair postponed further proceedings on the question of adoption of the amendment until a time to be announced.
+- 2015-03-18 — Passed/agreed to in House: On passage Passed by recorded vote: 241 - 175 (Roll no. 125).(text: CR H1742)
+- 2015-03-18 — Roll call votes on amendments in House
+- 2015-03-18 — Roll call votes on amendments in House
+- 2015-03-18 — The House adopted the amendment in the nature of a substitute as agreed to by the Committee of the Whole House on the state of the Union.
+- 2015-03-18 — The House rose from the Committee of the Whole House on the state of the Union to report H.R.
+1030.
+- 2015-03-18 — The Speaker designated the Honorable Garret Graves to act as Chairman of the Committee.
+- 2015-03-18 — The previous question on the motion to recommit with instructions was ordered without objection. (consideration: CR H1747)
+- 2015-03-18 — The previous question was ordered pursuant to the rule. (consideration: CR H1746)